unstoppabledomains/dev-docs/login-with-unstoppable/scopes-for-login.md

 </figure>

-The scopes requested by an application vary depending on the type of user data needed by the application and will be presented to the user in a list.
+The scopes requested by an application will vary depending on the type of user data needed by the application and will be presented to the user in a list.

 <figure>